Coach Mac's 100th career victory | Oct. 6, 2012 | 44-21 at Georgia State |

 McDonnell was named the 19th head coach of the UNH football program April 22, 1999.
 McDonnell replaced legendary head coach Bill Bowes, who retired after 27 years as the mentor of the Wildcats.

 McDonnell served eight seasons as a Wildcat assistant and completed his fifth year as the team’s offensive coordinator in 1998.
-McDonnell rejoined the Wildcats as an assistant coach before the 1991 spring camp and worked with the quarterbacks and receivers for his first two seasons.
+McDonnell rejoined the Wildcats as an assistant coach before the 1991 spring camp and worked with the quarterbacks and receivers for his first three seasons.
 In 1997, McDonnell was named the recipient of “The College Assistant Coach Award” by the Gridiron Club of Greater Boston in recognition of his quality of performance, loyalty and longevity.

 A native of Saratoga Springs, N.Y., McDonnell was a standout defensive back for UNH.
 He started for the 1975 and 1976 Yankee Conference championship teams and came back to start for the 1978 squad.
 After his graduation from UNH, he spent one year as an assistant coach at Manchester (N.H.)
 Memorial High School and followed that up with a three-year stint at Manchester West (1980-82).
 McDonnell worked as the defensive coordinator at Hamilton College for two seasons (1983-84) and subsequently spent three years (1985-87) coaching the receivers and tight ends at former conference-rival Boston University.
 During the 1988 campaign, McDonnell served as a graduate assistant coach at Boston College.
 He spent two seasons as an assistant at Columbia (1989-90) prior to his coaching debut in Durham.

 Sean and his wife, Jenny, reside in Durham and are the parents of two sons: Tim and Tom, a 2015 UNH graduate who played four seasons on the Wildcat men’s basketball team.